Mascaron (architecture): Bucranium

 A bucranium (plural bucrania) is an ox skull mascaron, usually used in Antiquity, for decorating funerary and commemorative monuments.
 The motif originated in a ceremony wherein an ox's head was hung from the wooden beams supporting the temple roof; this scene was later represented, in stone, on the frieze, or stone lintels, above the columns in Doric temples.
 The ox skull is usually decorated with ribbons and festoons.
 The motif was reused during the Renaissance, losing its ancient symbolism, being reduced only to a simple ornament.
-It fell out of use until 18th century excavations at Pompeii and Herculaneum lead to Neoclassicism, a revival of the aesthetic of Classical Greece and Rome.
+It fell out of use until 18th century excavations at Pompeii and Herculaneum led to Neoclassicism, a revival of the aesthetic of Classical Greece and Rome.